GraphScope/GRIN/docs/source/get_started.rst

       GRIN_GRAPH g = grin_get_local_graph_by_partition(pg, partition);
     }

-All these types here with ``GRIN_`` prefix are GRIN handler types, which are typedefined by the storage.
+All these types here with ``GRIN_`` prefix are GRIN handle types, which are typedefined by the storage.
-Actions should not be taken based on the specific type (e.g., ``void*`` or ``int``) of any handler, because different storage may use different types for the same handler.
+Actions should not be taken based on the specific type (e.g., ``void*`` or ``int``) of any handle, because different storage may use different types for the same handle.